Juwan Howard: Philanthropy

-Legal issues

-On April 6, 1998, Melissa Reed filed a sexual assault complaint against Howard and Webber after a party at Howard's house.
-Lawyers for both offered different accounts.
-Howard's lawyer said that Reed had initiated an unspecified consensual sex act with one of the men, but Reed, who could not afford a lawyer, claimed to have entered a room with Webber before being struck and restrained prior to being sexually assaulted.
-Neither Howard nor Webber testified in the case, and although the accuser and approximately 40 of the party attendees appeared before a grand jury, the Montgomery County State's Attorney announced that prosecution was not warranted and closed the case in May.
-This came just after the Wizards' general manager Wes Unseld separated Webber and Howard on May 15 by trading Webber to the Sacramento Kings, receiving Mitch Richmond and Otis Thorpe in exchange.
-In June, Howard filed suit against Reed, seeking compensation for emotional distress for damage to his reputation and image.
-The accuser was absent during the proceeding and failed to respond to the lawsuit for defamation.
-In November, Howard was awarded the $1 in compensatory damages that he sought to clear his name and $100,000 in punitive damages plus legal costs.

 Film and television appearances

 Howard appeared in the 1994 basketball film Hoop Dreams.
-He had a small role in the television drama The West Wing, appearing in a 1999 episode as a former Duke basketball player who served on Josiah Bartlet's Council on Physical Fitness and helped him win a game against his staff.
+He had a small role in the television drama The West Wing, appearing in a 1999 episode as Rodney Grant, a former Duke basketball player who served on Josiah Bartlet's Council on Physical Fitness and helped him win a game against his staff.

-Other appearances include the August 15, 1999 "The Art of Give and Take" episode of Arli$$, the season 5 (2005) "Michigan's Fab 5" episode of Beyond the Glory, the November 9, 1996 season 2 "Son-in-Law" episode of Hang Time and the 2011 documentary The Fab Five, produced by his Michigan teammate Jalen Rose.
-After his 18th season in the NBA, Howard worked with Rick Ross to produce a rap song entitled "It's Time to Ball" from an album Howard was working on entitled Full Court Press Volume 1.
+Other appearances include the August 15, 1999 "The Art of Give and Take" episode of Arli$$, the season 5 (2005) "Michigan's Fab 5" episode of Beyond the Glory, the November 9, 1996, season 2 "Son-in-Law" episode of Hang Time and the 2011 documentary The Fab Five, produced by his Michigan teammate Jalen Rose.
+After his 18th season in the NBA, Howard worked with Rick Ross to produce a rap song entitled "It's Time to Ball" from an album Howard was working on, entitled Full Court Press Volume 1.

-Howard most recently made a brief TV appearance in the pickup basketball game scene in Episode 8 of The Last Dance, a documentary about the 1997–1998 Chicago Bulls championship season.
+Howard most recently made a brief TV appearance in the pickup basketball game scene in episode 8 of The Last Dance, a documentary about the 1997–98 Chicago Bulls' championship season.